Nobody comes for free in NFL free agency that begins Monday

 Players in a strong position to land a nice payday include Saints defensive end Trey Hendrickson; Steelers wideout JuJu Smith-Schuster and edge rusher Bud Dupree; Ravens edge rusher Yannick Ngakoue and linebacker Matthew Judon; Patriots guard Joe Thuney; Titans tight end Jonnu Smith; Bengals defensive end Carl Lawson; Chargers linebacker Melvin Ingram; and Bucs running back Leonard Fournette.

 And yes, there are quarterbacks on the market, some of whom could wind up starting in new locales.
-Will Jameis Winston leave New Orleans, particularly if Drew Brees retires?
+Will Jameis Winston leave New Orleans after Drew Brees announced his retirement on Sunday?
 Teddy Bridgewater seems destined for somewhere other than Carolina in 2021, though he still belongs to the Panthers.
 The same could be true with the Jets’ Sam Darnold.

 Free agent Jacoby Brissett will be heading away from Indianapolis and Ryan Fitzpatrick possibly will find yet another team to help as a mentor/backup/starter.
 Same thing for NFL Comeback Player of the Year Alex Smith.